Generating cosmological perturbations in non-singular Horndeski cosmologies: Introduction

-Bouncing Universe is an interesting alternative to inflation; for reviews and general discussion see, e.g., Refs.~\cite{Novello:2008ra,Lehners:2008vx,Lehners:2011kr,Battefeld:2014uga,Brandenberger:2016vhg,Ijjas:2018qbo}.
-Its realization within classical field theory requires the violation of the null convergence condition (null energy condition in General Relativity).
-One set of models where this property may occur without obvious pathologies is the class of Horndeski theories~\cite{Horndeski:1974wa}; explicit examples of healthy bouncing stages are numerous in these theories~\cite{Qiu:2011cy,Easson:2011zy,Cai:2012va,Osipov:2013ssa,Qiu:2013eoa,Koehn:2013upa,Qiu:2015nha,Ijjas:2016tpn}, for reviews see, e.g., Refs.~\cite{Kobayashi:2019hrl,Mironov:2019haz}.
-Within Horndeski theories, extending bouncing cosmology to the whole time interval $-\infty<t<+\infty$ is not straightforward, however.
+Yet another problem arises on the way to constructing the whole cosmological evolution of the Universe.
+Cosmologies which involve early non-singular epoch typically suffer from either singularities or gradient and/or ghost instabilities at some moment of time in the past or in the future (possibly well before or well after the bounce).
+Thus, even within Horndeski theories, extending bouncing cosmology to the whole time interval $-\infty<t<+\infty$ is not straightforward.
 Namely, perturbations about bouncing spatially flat FLRW backgrounds $ds^2 = -dt^2 + a^2(t)\delta_{ij} dx^i dx^j$ have either gradient or ghost instabilities, or both, provided that the following two integrals diverge:

 where $\mathcal{ F}_T$ and $\mathcal{ F}_S$ are time-dependent coefficients in the quadratic actions for tensor (transverse traceless $h_{ij}$) and scalar ($\zeta$) perturbations,

 This property, known as the no-go theorem~\cite{Libanov:2016kfc,Kobayashi:2016xpl,Kolevatov:2016ppi,Akama:2017jsa}, rules out the simplest bouncing Horndeski setups where $a(t)$ tends to infinity while $\mathcal{ F}_T$ and $\mathcal{ F}_S$ stay positive and finite as $t \to \pm \infty$.